Pioreactor/docs.pioreactor/user-guide/30-Advanced/02-networking/10-networking.md

    ```
    You should be able to access the web UI only on http://`leader name`:`new port`, for example: http://leader.local:8080

 4. In your configuration, under the `[ui]` section, change the `port` option from `80` to your new port value.
 Save.
-You may need to restart your cluster for this new port to propagate to all machines correctly.
+You may need to restart your cluster for this new port to propagate to all Pioreactors correctly.

 ## Connecting to eduroam